 The Benefits of Compression in Preventing Blood Clots and Promoting Circulation

-Alleviating the symptoms of DVT can enhance mobility and comfort, contributing to a better overall quality of life for those affected.
+Alleviating the DVT symptoms can enhance mobility and comfort, contributing to a better overall quality of life for those affected.

 Compression therapy comes in various forms, each designed to cater to different needs and preferences.
 The most common types of compression garments include socks, stockings, and wraps.